Expl0dingCat/Ame/README.md

 ### Full feature list
 `*` means the feature is yet to be implemented, see **[progress](#progress-v1)**, this list does not include features that may be coming in **[v2](#plans-for-v2-)**.
-- Support for any LLaMA GGML (via llama.cpp)
+- Support for any LLaMA GGML/GGUF (via llama.cpp)
 - Developer-friendly module platform
 - Long-term memory
 - Full customizability